gagle/node-bcp47/README.md

 <a name="parse"></a>
 ___module_.parse(tag) : Object__

 Parses the language tag and returns an object with all the available information.
+If the tag is not valid it returns null.
 Look at the [examples](https://github.com/gagle/node-bcp47/tree/master/examples) folder to see what information returns.